afunnydev/tinysociety/content/articles/2023-03-16-5-best-tiny-house-financing-options-to-consider-for-home-buyers.md

 First of all, you'd need to have a high enough balance to cover the cost of your tiny home, which is difficult unless you settle for the most inexpensive one.

-Second, the interest rates for credit cards are among the highest of all other forms of financing
+Second, the interest rates for credit cards are among the highest of all [other forms of financing](https://www.learn2franchise.com/blog-posts/franchise-financing-options).

 And in the end, you'll pay much more than the house is worth.